masl123/RandomWordGen/README.md

 0. The Algorithm for Generating Names starts, by simply choosing a random Letter.
 1. search the best fitting Word for a Suffix of the Word which has been generated until now.
 The Suffix has a Random length.
 2. Concatenate the found Word and the Generated one. (but leave away the first few letters, as they might be the same as the suffix)
-3. continue with 1 and 2 until the minimum length has been found.
+3. continue with 1 and 2 until a Word with the minimum length has been generated.